OCA/bank-payment-alternative/account_payment_batch_oca/readme/USAGE.md

 invoices and *Add to Debit Order* on customer invoices.

-You can print a Payment order via the menu Invoicing/Accounting \> Vendors \> Payment Orders and then select the payment oder to print.
+You can print a Payment order via the menu Invoicing/Accounting \> Vendors \> Payment Orders and then select the payment order to print.